-Do not remove the heat shrink tubing from the power cable leads unless the power cable or terminals require replacement.
-If replacement is required, the connections between the power cable leads and the terminals must be sealed with heat shrink tubing before applying the silicone adhesive (see Terminal Housing And Power Cable Reassembly).
+Do not remove the heat shrink tubing from the power cable leads unless the terminals require replacement.
+If replacement is required, the connections between the leads and terminals must be sealed with heat shrink tubing before applying the silicone adhesive (see Terminal Housing And Power Cable Reassembly).